Should You Refinance or Trade-In Your Vehicle?

 The average lifespan of a car loan is typically 10 years, and when most Canadians apply for auto loans, they’re getting approved for terms that are up to 72 months long.
 Owning the same car for six years is doable, but the car you have in your 20's might not be the car you need in your 30's.
 As well, a person’s financial situation will most likely change over the years.
-Personal income varies, emergency financial situations arise, and sometimes location of residency shifts – these are all factors that could impact how you manage your car loan.
+Personal income varies, emergency financial situations arise – these are all factors that could impact how you manage your car loan.

 Canadians currently financing a vehicle have options if they’re knee-deep in a car loan and want out.
 Refinancing and trading in a vehicle are two popular ways how you can enter a new agreement with a current loan.
 Although refinancing and trading in a vehicle might seem like processes that generate a similar outcome, they’re specific to the circumstances of the borrower.
 Refinancing differs greatly from trading in a vehicle and both come with a set of advantages and disadvantages.
 If you’re financing a vehicle and looking to either refinance or do a trade-in, here’s how you can tell which option is best for you.